-In addition to eschewing these chemicals, organic agriculture as it’s currently defined within the United States forbids GMO crops, irradiation, and sewage sludge.
+In addition to eschewing these chemicals, organic agriculture as currently defined within the United States forbids GMO crops, irradiation, and sewage sludge.
 An easy way to spot organic foods is to check its sticker.
 Organic foods start with the number 9 (conversely, a number beginning with 8 signifies GMO.)

-Unfortunately, the organization in charge of setting America’s organic standards is the USDA—which happens to be the very same agency that oversees the nation’s factory farms and slaughterhouses.
-Given that the USDA thinks it’s acceptable to put just one meat inspector on a slaughter line killing 175 chickens per minute, it’s reasonable to wonder how serious the agency is about setting meaningful organic standards.
+The organization in charge of setting America’s organic standards is the USDA.
+Unfortunately, this happens the very same agency that oversees the nation’s factory farms and slaughterhouses.
+Given that the USDA thinks it’s acceptable to put just one meat inspector on a slaughter line killing 175 chickens per minute, it’s reasonable to question the agency’s willingness to set meaningful organic standards.

-Industrial Organic vs. Local Organic
+Industrial Organic vs. Local Organic Food

 It’s obviously beyond the means of individuals to evaluate the relative effectiveness of the various organic standards bodies.
 So what’s a person to do?